ReaperSeiba/intro-to-code-js/my-notes/09-recursion.md

 Give it a stopping point, usually with some form of conditional.
 This stopping point is also commonly known as the base case (vs the recursive case).

+## What is the Call Stack?

+The call stack is a stack of calls in order from which they were called.

+A call stack is an example of a stack, which is data structure that follows LIFO.

+This is in contrast to a queue which is FIFO.

 ## Counting to Five

 We use a for-loop starting from the input number to log each number to 5.